Get a Free Bag When You Sign Up Today

 Multiple locations

 You want more tasty stuff?
 Stop by a location of Five Watt Coffee for their creative takes on specialty sippers.
-I’m currently obsessed with their spring menu, but especially the Gin Basil Smash, a mix of nitro cold brew coffee, basil simple syrup, house-made gin bitters, and cream.
+I’m currently obsessed with their spring menu, but especially the Gin Basil Smash.
+This beverage is a mix of nitro cold brew coffee, basil simple syrup, house-made gin bitters, and cream.

-Five Watt also sells vials of their custom bitters — everything from fennel to coriander, blackstrap to black walnut — and they serve it all in a laid-back spot that was made for hanging out with friends (or making new ones).
+This Minneapolis coffee shop also sells vials of their custom bitters — everything from fennel to coriander, blackstrap to black walnut — and they serve it all in a laid-back spot.
+Whether you're looking to hang out with friends or make new ones, this is the best coffee shop for you.

 Duck Duck Coffee